mudasiryounas/docker-build-unit-test/README.md

-This will failed docekr build if unit tests fails
+During docker build unit tests under /tests will be asserted and in case tests fail build will also be failed